jforget/raku-Hamilton2/doc/Hamilton.en.md

 License
 =======

-This text is published under the CC-BY-NC-ND license: Attribution-NonCommercial-NoDerivs 2.0 Generic.
+This  text is  licensed  under  the terms  of  Creative Commons,  with attribution and share-alike (CC-BY-SA).

 Some pictures might have a different license.
 In this case, it is shown after the picture.